-This new line of herbs is recommended by Dr. Josh Axe, D.N.M., C.N.S., D.C., founder of DrAxe.com, best-selling author of Eat Dirt, and co-founder of Ancient Nutrition.
+This line of herbs is is created by Dr. Josh Axe, D.N.M., C.N.S., D.C., founder of DrAxe.com, best-selling author of Eat Dirt, and co-founder of Ancient Nutrition.

 “It uses certified organic ashwagandha that has been fermented to unlock and create even more therapeutic compounds and contains both bitter and warming herbs to improve absorption and dispersion throughout the body,” he says.